Two German apprentices' value the Finnish working culture

 “Just do things as they arrive, don’t ask too much, just do it and be more calm and less stressful, take it easy”, Jakob on his turn lists his numerous mental souvenirs from his working experience in Finland.“I would definitely recommend this experience to all German carpenter/joiner trainees.
 This provides a great opportunity to learn, supplements one’s domestic training and opens valuable new perspectives on an international level”, Jakob praises.
 “In addition, Turku offers a very nice city to live in.

 Nova Talent finds the future experts by bringing together competent European trainees and promising Finnish companies.
 Giving a chance for future talent to grow in one’s company has proven to be a good alternative.

-Carpenter/joiner work placement Anna’s experience can be found from the list of which is new platform for sending partners provided by Nova Talent.
+Carpenter/joiner work placement Anna’s experience can be found from the list of "open work placements" which is new platform for sending partners provided by Nova Talent.
 Please request Login details to see work placement opportunities in Finland.